kaapstorm/samuel/01_samuel_is_raised.rst

 So they started walking.

-As they approached the cemetary gate, they heard a dull thump about a cubit from the exit.
+As they approached the cemetary gate, they heard a dull thump about ten cubits from the exit.
 Samuel turned to Isaac.
 "Did you hear that?"
 Then they both clearly heard a muffled shout.
 It was coming from another tomb, but this one was just cracked, not completely broken as Samuel's had been.